SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0805 GMT

 -------------------------------------

-The benchmark five-year rate up 1 bp at 8.50 percent, while the one-year rate is steady at 8.60 percent.
+The benchmark five-year rate up 10 basis points at 8.58 percent, while the one-year rate 11 bps higher at 8.67 percent.

 CALL MONEY